margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 No song is too simple.
 No song is too advanced.
 All of humanity is singing a song with this lone bird on the fence.
 My heart soars higher, my eyes look deeper, my vision grows further when he lets go.

-## Fighting for Independence ##
+## Fighting for Her Independence ##
-Let go of the gun.
-Let the reign of Truth and Love in.
+She lets go of the gun, and she lets the reign of Truth, Life, and Love in.

-Fighting for Independence, where there is ground beneath my feet, trust, love, and joy in the depths of my soul, goodness that is greater than evil and a light that embraces everything through all the Earth.
+Through the fight for her independence, there is ground beneath her feet.
+Trust, love, and joy sings through the depths of her soul, and through her light, all the colors on the Earth feel embraced.

+People want to keep her passive, helpless, and dependent.
+People want to be violent towards her.
+People want to keep her held back in chains.
+People want to keep her silent, and ask why she doesn't speak up or use her voice.

+She lets go of these claims.
+She lets go of this ugliness.
+She lets go of this uncultured and uneducated beast.

+She lets go of the envy towards people more educated, cultured, and fitting into the ideal mold.
+She lets go of the weakness.
+She has a true strength and light-hearted spirit within her that can overcome so much falsehood and darkness.
+With each new day under the Sun, she opens her heart to more independence, love, and innocence that can shine through the land that belongs to everyone.

 ## The Freerider ##
 She's a woman who can stand on her own two feet.
-She knows how to straddle a horse alone, block and tackle like a true innovator, and gain dominion over her heart.
+She knows how to straddle a horse alone, block and tackle like a true innovator, and pull her self up by the bootstraps like an entrepreneur.
-She may have made mistakes in the past but there's a golden light in her heart
-Freed from the chains of the opinions of people and the internalized oppressor.
+She may have made mistakes in the past, but there's a golden light in her heart freed from the chains of people's opinions and the internalized oppressor.
+She may feel held back from understanding herself and expressing herself, but she can gain dominion over her heart.
 So much freedom is there for her ahead.
 There's a gigantic frontier of possibilities and internal peace.
 She's a lover of knowledge, and true education with a home full of books.
 She has a heart for people that forgives and sings.
-A true woman she is, expressing ladylike qualities and poise.
+A true woman she is, expressing ladylike qualities and poise like a true Queen indeed.

 ## Our Country ##
 Everyone in our country are like stars shining on the American flag.